Arjun-G-Ravi/Non-AI-Notes/01_Mathematics/01_Linear Algebra/01_Linear Algebra.md

-# 1. Matrix
-A matrix is a two-dimensional array of numbers, symbols, or expressions, arranged in rows and columns.
-Matrix is vastly exploited by linear algebra to represent
- - Systems of linear equations
- - Linear transformations
- - Eigenvalues and Eigenvectors, etc

-### Inverse of a matrix
-For a matrix A, if ```A@B == I == B@A``` then B is the inverse of A.
-The matrix whose inverse exists is called Regular/ Non Singular/ Invertible matrix.

-### Transpose
-Transpose of a matrix is obtained by interchanging its rows and columns.

-## Operations
- - Matrix Addition
- - Matrix multiplication
- - Scalar multiplication
- - Scalar Multiplication

 # 3. Vector Spaces
 In mathematics, a vector space is an algebraic structure that consists of a set of vectors, along with two operations: vector addition and scalar multiplication.
-It is a set, and every element in it is a vector.
+It is a set where every element in it is a vector.
 **The concept of a vector space is foundational in linear algebra because it provides the mathematical framework and environment in which linear algebraic operations and transformations take place.**
 The **Basis vectors** of a vector space refers to a set of linearly independent vectors that span the entire vector space.
-``

 ## Span
 The span of a set of vectors refers to the set of all possible vectors that can be obtained by the linear combination of the given vectors.